dufferzafar/Python-Scripts/README.md

 This script reads in those files and outputs data such as data downloaded this month, data left and suggested usage.

-# <a name="wp"></a>WP XML to Octopress MD

-I used this script to shift my blog from Wordpress to Octopress.

-It creates individual blog posts in markdown format from a wordpress export file (XML).

-**Tech:** XML Parsing.
-Namespace Dictionaries.

 # <a name="linkfix"></a>Sphinx Linkfix

 Uses the linkcheck's output file to fix links in docs.